michael-spengler/collaboration-documents/contributor-document.md

 ## Freedom

 I claim the right to change my repositories in whatever way I like as time goes by.
-If a contributor wants to develop things into a different direction than I, the corresponding contributor can do this on a fork.
+If a contributor wants to develop things into a different direction than I, the corresponding contributor can do this in his own repository.

 ## Fairness